Cabaret (musical): 1993 London revival

-In 1993, Sam Mendes directed a new production for the Donmar Warehouse in London's West End.
+In 1993, Sam Mendes directed a new production for the Donmar Warehouse in London.
 The revival starred Jane Horrocks as Sally, Adam Godley as Cliff, Alan Cumming as the Emcee and Sara Kestelman as Fräulein Schneider.
-Cumming received an Olivier Award nomination for his performance and Kestelman won the Olivier for Best Supporting Performance in a Musical.

-Mendes' conception was very different from either the original production or the conventional first revival.
-The most significant change was the character of the Emcee.
-The role, as played by Joel Grey in both prior incarnations, was an asexual, edgy character with rouged cheeks dressed in a tuxedo.
+Kestelman won the Olivier Award for Best Supporting Performance in a Musical, and Cumming was nominated for an Olivier.
+Mendes' concept was different from either the original production or the conventional first revival, particularly with respect to the character of the Emcee.
+The role, as played by Joel Grey in both prior productions, was a sexually aloof, edgy character with rouged cheeks dressed in a tuxedo.
 Alan Cumming's portrayal was highly sexualized, as he wore suspenders around his crotch and red paint on his nipples.
 Staging details differed as well.
 Instead of "Tomorrow Belongs to Me" being performed by a male choir of waiting staff, the Emcee plays a recording of a boy soprano singing it.
 In the final scene, the Emcee removes his outer clothes to reveal a striped uniform of the type worn by the internees in concentration camps; on it are pinned a yellow badge (identifying Jews), a red star (marking Communists and socialists), and a pink triangle (denoting homosexuals).
 Other changes included added references to Cliff's bisexuality, including a brief scene where he kisses one of the Cabaret boys.
 "I Don't Care Much," which was added for the 1987 Broadway revival, was maintained for this production, and "Mein Herr" was added from the film.

 This production was filmed by Channel Four Film for airing on UK television.